2023

 THE WOMEN HAVE WINGS AWARDS

-Presented in partnership with UN WPHF (Women’s Peace & Humanitarian Fund)
+Presented in partnership with the United Nations Women’s Peace & Humanitarian Fund (WPHF)

 Photo of Ouloum Audi